 5/8/15 - Featuring 7th and 8th Grades (Israel Independence Day theme)

 20's & 30's Sushi Shabbat

 At least five times a year, Jewish 20s and 30s congregate at our synagogue around 8pm for sushi and other tasty appetizers before a Kabbalat Shabbat Service at 8:30pm.
 Inspiring music, opportunities to get to know your neighbors, and relevant teachings from our tradition fill the worship experience with fun and meaning.
-The oneg afterward provides another opportunity to get to know other Chicago-area Jewish 20s and 30s.
+The oneg afterward provides another opportunity to get to know other Chicago-area Jewish 20s & 30s.
 Come alone or with a crew, either way you’ll find a welcoming atmosphere to meet great new people.